 Welcome home!

-At Camp Arrowhead, boys live in simple cabins with 5-7 other campers of similar age and 1-2 counselors.
-Our wooden cabins have screen windows, small porches, and bunk beds.
-Each cabin also has electricity and running hot and cold water in a private bathroom with its own shower.
-Next to each bed is a set of cubbies where campers can store their things.
+At Camp Arrowhead, boys live in simple wooden cabins with 5–7 other campers of similar age and 1–2 counselors.
+Each cabin has screened windows, a small porch, and sturdy bunk beds, along with electricity and a private bathroom featuring hot and cold running water and a shower.
+Beside every bunk is a set of cubbies where campers can keep their personal belongings organized and close at hand.